Azeri–Chirag–Gunashli: Production

-Casing head gas from platforms in central, western and eastern parts of Azeri field is supplied to Sangachal Terminal via 28 inch subsea gas pipeline to distributive system of Azerigaz CJSC to use on the local market.
-A portion of casing head gas extracted at Chirag platform is directed to SOCAR's compressor station (the State Oil Company of Azerbaijan) to Oil Rocks field via 16 inch subsea gas pipeline.
-The rest of the gas from Azeri–Chirag–Guneshli platforms are pumped through intra field subsea gas pipeline to a platform for repeated pumping in a layer to support layer pressure.
-As of September 2009, 164.2 million tonnes of oil and 37 billion cubic meters of associated gas have been produced and 80.3 million cubic meters of water and 13 billion cubic meters of gas have been injected into layers since the beginning of production in ACG fields in 1997.
+Casing head gas from platforms in the central, western and eastern parts of the Azeri field is supplied to the Sangachal Terminal via a 28-inch subsea gas pipeline and then to the distribution system of Azerigaz CJSC for use on the local market.
+A portion of the casing head gas extracted at the Chirag platform is directed to SOCAR's compressor station at Oil Rocks through a 16-inch subsea gas pipeline.
+The rest of the gas from the Azeri–Chirag–Gunashli platforms is pumped through an interfield subsea gas pipeline to a platform for repeated pumping into the reservoir to support reservoir pressure.
+As of September 2009, 164.2 million tonnes of oil and 37 billion cubic metres of associated gas had been produced, and 80.3 million cubic metres of water and 13 billion cubic metres of gas had been injected into the reservoirs since the beginning of production at the ACG fields in 1997.

-The total production rate of the ACG complex as of the first quarter of 2024 was 339000 oilbbl/d, having substantially declined from the peak output in 2010 of 835000 oilbbl/d.
+The total production rate of the ACG complex as of the first quarter of 2024 was 339000 oilbbl/d, having substantially declined from its peak output of 835000 oilbbl/d in 2010.

-In 2024, the State Oil Fund of Republic of Azerbaijan (SOFAZ) revenue was US$ 5,725 billion from the sale of oil from the Azeri-Chirag-Gunashli (ACG) field.
+In 2024, the State Oil Fund of Republic of Azerbaijan (SOFAZ) reported revenue of US$5.725 billion from the sale of oil from the Azeri-Chirag-Gunashli (ACG) field.

+In the period from January to March 2025, a total of 30 million barrels of oil were produced from the Azeri-Chirag-Gunashli (ACG) field.

 Routes of transportation

-The oil from the ACG complex was pumped to Sangachal terminal south of Baku and from there routed to foreign markets by Baku-Supsa pipeline, Baku–Novorossiysk pipeline and Baku–Tbilisi–Ceyhan pipeline.
-An interactive map shows all current export routes.
+The oil from the ACG complex was pumped to the Sangachal Terminal, south of Baku, and from there routed to foreign markets via the Baku-Supsa pipeline, Baku–Novorossiysk pipeline and Baku–Tbilisi–Ceyhan pipeline.
+An interactive map shows the current export routes.